 - Approved Non-Profit Internships or Practicums allow students to gain career or skill knowledge over the duration of a semester through

 site placement under the guidance of a qualified individual.
 To count toward the Citizen

 Scholars requirement, internships or practicums must be with nonprofit, community,

-or governmental organizations, PK- 12 schools, or the philanthropic arm of a for-profit
+or governmental organizations, PK- 12 public schools, or the philanthropic arm of

 - Approved Service Immersion Experience involve travel to diverse communities around the country and world where students